microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/kind/local_kind/_index.md

 ## Deploy a local Kubernetes Cluster using kind and connect it to Azure Arc

-The following README will guide you on how to use [kind](https://kind.sigs.k8s.io/) to run a Kubernetes cluster locally and connect it as an Azure Arc-enabled Kubernetes cluster resource.
+The following Jumpstart scenario will guide you on how to use [kind](https://kind.sigs.k8s.io/) to run a Kubernetes cluster locally and connect it as an Azure Arc-enabled Kubernetes cluster resource.

 ## Prerequisites